-We’ve heard a lot about what 4G is, how fast it could be, when we can expect it, and why it might cost the earth.
-But what can 4G actually do for us; what is it going to be like and why should we be excited?
+We’ve heard a lot about what 4G is, how fast it could be, when we can expect it, and why it might cost the Earth.
+But what can 4G actually do for us, what is it going to be like and why should we be excited?

 We all know that a UK 4G network based on LTE will bring with it the potential for blistering speeds.
 It’s progress after all, and like everything else in the electronics and communications space, faster, bigger and better are the buzz words of the day.
 LTE can deliver speeds in excess of 100Mbps.
-OK, we might not get near those speeds when everyone is all 4G’d up, but what LTE represents is an excellent approximation of your fixed-line broadband.
+OK, we might not get near those speeds when everyone is all 4G’d up, but what LTE represents is an excellent approximation of your fixed-line broadband made mobile.
 It truly is ‘broadband’ as we know it today, and in fact, is a lot faster than many people’s cable and ADSL right now.

 What does that mean?
 Well, you’ll never have to wait to download that update, file or piece of media again.
 It’s not going to take forever to download that video before your flight, and you won’t need to rely on Wi-Fi to download things over 20MB — here’s looking at you, iPhone.
-It may not be instantaneous in real-world usage, but it’ll be as fast as you’re likely to get at home today and even handle 4K YouTube streams with no trouble at all.
+It may not be instantaneous in real-world usage, but it’ll be as fast as you’re likely to get at home today and can even handle 4K YouTube streams with no trouble at all.

 Imagine a situation where you can download a full-length movie in HD from iTunes on 4G as fast as you can download a paltry 20MB podcast currently over 3G.
 That 1-2GB file will fly down in minutes rather than hours, perhaps even sub-minutes.
-Of course when you get to this kind of speed, just like fibre broadband, you might not be able to actually saturate your connection.
+Of course, when you get to this kind of speed, just like fibre broadband, you might not be able to actually saturate your connection.
 The limiting factor might end up being the server you’re downloading from.

-What you might be surprised to know is that the potentially blazing download speeds of a 4G connection might not be the most important thing that impacts your daily internet usage.
+What you might be surprised to know is that the potentially blazing download speeds of a 4G connection might not be the most important factor that impacts your daily internet usage.
 Yes, when you’re simply downloading something it’s all about raw speed, but when you’re browsing the web, flicking between sites and getting your daily dose of Giz UK, the incredibly low ping times of LTE might make a bigger difference.

 What’s a ‘ping’?
-Take a gander at our explanation of what 4G really is, but suffice to say: a lower ping means you get your stuff faster and have to wait less.
+Take a gander at our explanation of what 4G really is, but suffice to say, a lower ping means you get your stuff faster and have to wait less.
 It represents the time it takes for your request for a site to leave your machine, jump down the tubes of the interweb, hit the site’s server and come back to you.
 Typically we’re looking at pings in the region of 100ms on a 3G connection.
-Now that might not sound like much time to wait, but when combined with the time it takes for your device to actually connect to the 3G network (it’s not constantly connected to save on battery), it means you can wait quite a long time for the site to actually start downloading.
+Now, that might not sound like much time to wait, but when combined with the time it takes for your device to actually connect to the 3G network (it’s not constantly connected to save on battery), it means you can wait quite a long time for the site to actually start downloading.
 It’s particularly apparent on modern, powerful smartphones where you’re no longer waiting for the phone to do its thing; it’s the connection that’s taking the time.
 It’s that infuriating tap and wait period before something happens.

 With 4G we’ve got dramatically reduced ping times in the 20ms range, but the way LTE works is it doesn’t spend as much time disconnected.
 That may mean your battery life takes a hit, but we won’t really know what impact LTE has on your battery life until we see some UK specific LTE-packing phones.
 Browsing will be a lot speedier, with almost no click and wait.
 Just like your fixed-line broadband, and even faster in quite a lot of cases, web pages download almost instantly thanks to both fast responses and fast download speeds; fantastic for anyone who, like me, suffers from hour glass syndrome.
 Those of you who have used a modern smartphone will know just how tedious the tap and wait can be on 3G — with 4G you can kiss that torture goodbye.
 Imagine just how many seconds you’re going to save during your smartphone-loving life.